 After all, 99% of people cutting down has a much bigger impact than 1% of people going fully vegan.

 Whether it’s swapping out the chicken in a stir-fry for some crispy tofu, trying out meat-free mince in a bolognese, or getting your cheesy pasta fix through a dairy-free alternative, each small decision has an impact.

 Maybe you didn’t try Veganuary this year, but you’re looking to cut down on your consumption of animal products going forward?
 The great news is you can start today.

-While January lends itself well to making resolutions and facing new challenges, you don’t need to wait until 2021 to give it a go.
+While January lends itself well to making resolutions and facing new challenges, you don’t need to wait until next year to give it a go.